 What is Solar Window Film?

 Solar window films are a cheap and effective alternative to reduce your room's temperature without taxing your electricity bills.
 A solar film can guard against 80% of solar heat.
 Window films also provide privacy.
-Choosing a darker, more reflective tint can also obscure the outsiders’ view to things inside the house.
+Choosing a darker, more reflective tint can also obscure the outsiders’ view of things inside the house.
 At the same time, it does not change your view of the outside world.
-Also, it protects your glass if it should shatter because it gives less impact
+Also, it protects your glass if it should shatter.

 What are Solar Films Made of?

 Solar films are dyed or metalized polyester laminates.
-Usually they consist of several thin sheets of film bound together by an adhesive to form the sheets of various thicknesses.
-They are available in varying thicknesses, ranging from 2 mils to 14 mils (1 mil = 25 microns).
-One side is coated with either a pressure-sensitive or water-activated adhesive film, while the other side is coated with a hard scratch resistant coat.
+Usually, they consist of several thin sheets of film bound together by an adhesive to form the sheets of various thicknesses.
+They are available in varying thicknesses, ranging from two mils to 14 mils (1 mil = 25 microns).
+One side is coated with either a pressure-sensitive or water-activated adhesive film, while the other side is coated with a hard scratch-resistant coat.

 What to Look For While Choosing a Film

-- VT or Visible transmittance: VT is the measure of visible light that comes through a product, expressed in numbers between 0 and 1.
+VT or Visible transmittance: VT is the measure of visible light that comes through a product, expressed in numbers between zero and one.
 A higher VT ensures abundant daylight.

-- SHGC or Solar Heat Gain Coefficient: It is a measure of the heat energy blocked by the film.
-This too is expressed in numbers between 0 and 1.
+SHGC or Solar Heat Gain Coefficient: It is a measure of the heat energy blocked by the film.
+This too is expressed in numbers between zero and one.
 A lower SHSG ensures that more heat gain is blocked by the film.
 This is an important measure especially for places that have extreme summers.

 Tips for Before and After Application

 In case you have a low E (low emission) glass, find the location of the low E in your window system before applying the film.
-Once the film is applied it should not be cleaned till the film is cured, some films take as long as 30 days to cure.
-Check with vendor for the curing period.
-In order to clean the film, use solution of water with a small quantity of soap.
-Avoid products which are high in ammonia and industrial strength cleaners or any abrasive solutions or tools that scratch the film.
+Once the film is applied it should not be cleaned until the film is cured, some films take as long as 30 days to cure.
+Check with the vendor for the curing period.
+In order to clean the film, use a solution of water with a small quantity of soap.
+Avoid products that are high in ammonia and industrial-strength cleaners or any abrasive solutions or tools that scratch the film.

 IWFA has documented cases of films lasting from 12 to 22 years, but this again varies from product to product.
-Most quality window films usually provide a 5-year warranty.
-Replace the film when there is a visible damage.
+Most quality window films usually provide a five-year warranty.
+Replace the film when there is visible damage.